SEARCH

 Hey everyone!

 So Worlds is in the books.
-Congratulations to Japan for winning both the individual and team portions, Reid Duke for winning the Magic Online Championship, Conley Woods for his massive 17-0 streak (not including scoops) to tie Luis Scott-Vargas's record in San Diego, and Team ChannelFireball for the most dominating performance by a single team since Kai Budde and Phoenix Foundation.
+Congratulations to Japan for winning both the individual and team portions, Reid Duke for winning the Magic Online Championship, Conley Woods for his massive 17-0 streak (not including scoops) to tie Luis Scott-Vargas record in San Diego, and Team ChannelFireball for the most dominating performance by a single team since Kai Budde and Phoenix Foundation.

 I finished 12-6, good enough for 26th place, and collected the six Pro Points I needed to make 100 before they go away forever.
 Another Pro Tour, another solid-but-not-headline-grabbing result...
 Over the course of 2011, I won almost 70% of my matches on the Pro Tour, which is quite solid I think, and it's definitely good to see improvements in your game.
 But my good luck was too evenly spread :P If only I could have borrowed a couple wins from Worlds to give to Philly, right?